richard-scott/dircmd/README.md

 # dircmd
-Automating repetitive tasks one directory at a time
+Automating repetitive tasks one directory at a time.

 # Installation